SaahilClaypool/SearchStory/README.md

     - [x] Build for windows & linux
     - [x] Writes to appropriate temporary directories
     - [x] True single-file exectuable
-    - [ ] Close to system tray / run in background
+    - [x] Close to system tray / run in background

         May require hosting as a "real app" rather than console.
 Or at least a powershell wrapper for windows.

+        (Windows only currently - cross platform could be added)

     - [ ] use blazor webview